Introduction

 Importance of Title Search and Insurance

 Carrying out a thorough examination of ownership is crucial for revealing any possible issues regarding ownership before finalizing a real estate deal.
-A cloud on title—such as liens, easements, or disputes over property ownership—can complicate ownership and lead to significant financial repercussions for buyers.
+A —such as liens, easements, or disputes over property ownership—can complicate ownership and lead to significant financial repercussions for buyers.
 According to industry insights, ensuring clarity in ownership records can prevent unexpected claims that could arise post-purchase.

 Conclusion